 The size of the rental fleet, as measured by the original equipment cost, was $4.1 billion and the age of the rental fleet was 39 months at December 31, 2008, compared with $4.2 billion and 38 months at December 31, 2007.

 Return on Invested Capital (ROIC)

-Return on invested capital was 8.3% for the year ended December 31, 2016, a decrease of 50 basis points year-over-year.
-The company’s ROIC metric uses after-tax operating income for the trailing 12 months divided by average stockholders’ equity, debt and deferred taxes, net of average cash.
-To mitigate the volatility related to fluctuations in the company’s tax rate from period to period, the federal statutory tax rate of 35% is used to calculate after-tax operating income.7
+Return on invested capital was 11.7% for the 12 months ended December 31, 2008, a decrease of 2.8 percentage points from the same period last year.
+The company’s ROIC metric uses operating income for the trailing twelve months divided by the averages of stockholders’ equity, debt and deferred taxes, net of average cash.

 About United Rentals

-United Rentals, Inc. is the largest equipment rental company in the world.
-The company has an integrated network of 887 rental locations in 49 states and every Canadian province.
-The company’s approximately 12,500 employees serve construction and industrial customers, utilities, municipalities, homeowners and others.
-The company offers approximately 3,200 classes of equipment for rent with a total original cost of $8.99 billion.
-United Rentals is a member of the Standard & Poor’s 500 Index, the Barron’s 400 Index and the Russell 3000 Index® and is headquartered in Stamford, Conn.
-Additional information about United Rentals is available at unitedrentals.com.
+United Rentals, Inc. is the largest equipment rental company in the world, with an integrated network of over 625 rental locations in 48 states, 10 Canadian provinces and Mexico.
+The company’s approximately 9,900 employees serve construction and industrial customers, utilities, municipalities, homeowners and others.
+The company offers for rent over 2,800 classes of equipment with a total original cost of $4.1 billion.
+United Rentals is a member of the Standard & Poor’s MidCap 400 Index and the Russell 2000 Index® and is headquartered in Greenwich, Conn.
+Additional information about United Rentals is available at www.unitedrentals.com.